Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 The White Rose Leaflets

-The group’s weapon of choice?
-The written word.
+The group’s weapon of choice was not guns or explosives but the written word.

-Between 1942 and early 1943, they secretly wrote and distributed six pamphlets, calling on Germans to reject the Nazi regime.
-Their writings were bold, unapologetic, and dangerous.
-They quoted Goethe, Schiller, Aristotle, and the Bible, blending intellectualism with a clear moral call to action.
+Between 1942 and early 1943, the White Rose secretly wrote and distributed six powerful pamphlets, calling on Germans to reject Hitler’s rule and resist the Nazi regime.
+Their writings were bold, unapologetic, and deeply dangerous.
+They quoted Goethe, Schiller, Aristotle, and the Bible, blending intellectual arguments with an unmistakable moral call to action.

 “Why do you allow these men who are in power to rob you step by step, openly and in secret, of one of your rights after another, until one day nothing, nothing at all, will be left, but a mechanized state system presided over by criminals and drunks?”

-The leaflets were meticulously printed and distributed by hand.
+The leaflets were meticulously typed, printed, and distributed by hand.
 The students mailed them to academics, doctors, and other intellectuals across Germany.
-Some were even left in public spaces—university hallways, telephone booths, train stations—despite the risk of being caught.
+Some copies were left in public spaces—university hallways, telephone booths, train stations—despite the enormous risk of capture by the Gestapo.

 Graffiti Warfare

-Leaflets weren’t enough.
-The White Rose escalated their resistance with public graffiti campaigns.
+Leaflets alone weren’t enough.
+The White Rose escalated their campaign with daring graffiti resistance.

 The Nazi Crackdown and Execution

-The White Rose’s final leaflet was their most scathing.
-It openly called for Germans to sabotage the war effort and overthrow the Nazi regime.
+The White Rose’s final leaflet was their most scathing, openly urging Germans to sabotage the Nazi war effort and overthrow Hitler’s regime.

 On February 18, 1943, Sophie and Hans Scholl carried a stack of these leaflets to the University of Munich.
 As classes let out, they hurriedly scattered them in the empty hallways.
-In a dramatic moment, Sophie tossed the remaining pamphlets over a balcony, letting them flutter like falling leaves.
+In a dramatic moment that would become iconic, Sophie tossed the remaining pamphlets from a balcony, watching them flutter like falling leaves.

 Hans, Sophie, and Christoph were sentenced to death by guillotine.
 Just before her execution, Sophie reportedly said: